lollipopkit/nano-db/README.md

         update acl rules with -d <dbname>
   -l int
         set the max length of cache (default 100)
+  -log
+        enable log
+  -r float
-  -u string
+        set the activeRate of cacher (0.0-1.0) (default 0.8) -u string
-        generate the cookie with -n <username>
+        generate the cookie with -u <username>
 ```

 #### 启动数据库